-Note: After starting, the engine may be held at low speed for a duration of between 1 and 25 seconds to allow engine systems to stabilize.
+Note: After starting, the engine may be held at low speed for a duration between 1 and 60 seconds to allow engine systems to stabilize.
 The duration will depend on ambient temperature, time since last run and other factors.
-The glow plug warning lamp will flash to indicate that the engine is being held at low speed.
+The glow plug warning lamp will flash to indicate that the engine has been held at low speed.

-- 6. The engine should not be raced to speed up the engine warming up process.
+- 6. The engine should not be raced to speed up the warm-up process.
 Allow the engine to idle for 3 to 5 minutes, or allow the engine to idle until the water temperature indicator begins to rise.
-When idling after the engine has started in cold weather, increase the engine rpm from 1000 to 1200 rpm.
-This operation will warm up the engine more quickly. - 7.
-Operate the engine at low load until all systems reach operating temperature.
-Check the gauges during the engine warming up period.
+When idling after the engine has started in cold weather, increase the engine rpm from low idle to 1200 rpm.
+This operation will warm up the engine more quickly. - Operate the engine at low load until all systems reach operating temperature.
+Check the gauges during the warm-up period.

-Following a cold start white smoke can be seen from the tailpipe.
-This smoke is normal and caused by condensation leaving the exhaust system after warming up.
-The white smoke should clear following working of the engine.
+Following a cold start, white vapor can be seen from the tailpipe.
+This vapor is normal and caused by condensation leaving the exhaust system after warming up.
+The white vapor should clear following working of the engine.